 How many beta readers should you send your book to?
 Ideally, more than one.
 Three to five is a good number, as it allows you to see a range of opinions without being too overwhelmed.
 Ask for honest, specific feedback, emotional reactions and reasons why they think what they do.
 Be prepared for criticism!
 (That’s the whole point!)

-Possible Option: Manuscript Critique
+Possible option: Manuscript critique

-If you’d rather focus on just your own manuscript without the need for quid-pro-quo beta reading, or if you haven’t yet built up a list of go-to beta readers, or if you’ve found a professional manuscript critiquing service you like the look of (*cough*) … paying for a professional manuscript critique is another good option.
+If you’d rather focus on just your own manuscript without the need for quid-pro-quo beta reading, or if you haven’t yet built up a list of go-to beta readers, or if you’ve found a professional manuscript critiquing service you like the look of … paying for a professional manuscript critique is another good option.

 The idea behind a manuscript critique is very similar to that of beta reading, only a paid professional may have a deeper level of knowledge and a more systematic approach and you’ll likely be dealing with a less informal relationship.

 Different editors will approach critiques in different ways, so make sure you thoroughly read the information offered on the editor’s website and ask them questions so you know exactly what you’re getting.
-For more information on manuscript critiquing, take a look at my manuscript critique services page.

 Usually, a manuscript critique is presented as an editorial letter.
 Development or substantive editing may include an editorial letter as well as lots of comments on the manuscript itself.
 The manuscript might go back and forth between the editor and writer, through various drafts, depending on the arrangement made – whereas a critique is usually conducted in a single pass.